 Keyword: [Pin List]

+Required: Yes

 Description: Tells the parser the pin names of the user accessible pins.

-It also informs the parser which pins are connected to power and ground.
+It also informs the parser which pins are connected to power

+and ground.

 Sub-Params: signal name

 Usage Rules: Following the [Pin List] keyword are two columns.
+The first

-The first column lists the pin name while the second lists the data book name of the signal connected to that pin.
-There must be as many pin_name/signal_name rows as there are pins given by the preceding [Number Of Pins] keyword.
-Pin names must be the alphanumeric external pin names of the part.
-The pin names cannot exceed eight characters in length.
-Any pin associated with a signal name that begins with "GND" or "POWER" will be interpreted as connecting to the boards ground or power plane.
-In addition, NC is a legal signal name and indicates that the Pin is a 'no connect'.
-As per the IBIS standard "GND," "POWER," and "NC" are case insensitive.
+column lists the pin name while the second lists the data book

+name of the signal connected to that pin.
+There must be as

+many pin\name/signal\name rows as there are pins given by the

+preceding [Number Of Pins] keyword.
+Pin names must be the

+alphanumeric external pin names of the part.
+The pin names

+cannot exceed eight characters in length.
+Any pin associated with a signal name that begins with "GND" or "POWER" will be

-'''
+interpreted as connecting to the boards ground or power plane.

+In addition, NC is a legal signal name and indicates that the \,

+Pin is a 'no connect'.
+As per the IBIS standard "GND",

+"POWER" and "NC" are case insensitive.

 A SIMM Board Example:

 [Pin List] signal_name

-GND

-Α1

-Α2
+A2

 data1

+Α3

 data2

-Α3
+Α4

 POWER5

-Α4

-This pin connects to 5 V
+| This pin connects to 5 V

-| a no connect pin

 Α5

 NC

+a no connect pin

+.

 A22

-This pin connects to 3.3 V
+POWER3.3 | This pin connects to 3.3 V

 В1

 casa

-etc.

-'''
+.

-Keyword: [Path Description]

-Description: This keyword allows the user to describe the connection between the user accessible pins of a board level component and other pins or pins of the ICs mounted on that board.
-Each pin to node connection is divided into one or more cascaded "sections," where each section is described in terms of its L/R/C per unit length.
+Keyword: [Path Description] Required: Yes Description: This keyword allows the user to describe the connection between the user accessible pins of a board level component and other pins or pins of the ICs mounted on that board.
+Each pin to node connection is divided into one or more cascaded "sections", where each section is described in terms of its L/R/C per unit length.
 The Fork and Endfork subparameters allow the path to branch to multiple nodes, or another pin.
-A path description is required for each pin whose signal name is not "GND," "POWER," or "NC."
+A path description is required for each pin whose signal name is '''

+not "GND", "POWER" or "NC".